jorijn/laravel-security-checker/README.md

 _Note: On Laravel 5.5 and up, this package will use auto discovery and the above step is no longer required._

 ### Configuration
-If you want to have the package email the reports to you, you need to tell the package to who it should send it to.
+If you want to have the package email the reports to you, you need to tell the package who it should be send it to.

 #### Option 1
 Add it to your `.env` file.